sls1005/cpptuples/README.md

 # CPP Tuples

 A Nim wrapper for C++'s `std::tuple`, the variadic `class`.
-However, it is not wrapped as a `type` with variadic generic parameters, because there's (currently) no such thing in Nim.
-Instead, it is wrapped as a type with _no_ generic parameter.
+However, it is not wrapped as a `type` with variadic generic parameters (User-defined variadic generic types are currently not supported in Nim), but as a type with _no_ generic parameter.
 The actual type is inferred by the C++ compiler.

 ### Example